Laura Raffo

 María Laura Raffo Degeronimi (born 22 September 1973) is a Uruguayan economist, businesswoman, and politician of the National Party.
-She began her political career in 2020 after being proclaimed as the candidate of the Coalición Multicolor for the municipal elections of that year.
+She began her political career in 2020 as the candidate of the Coalición Multicolor for the municipal elections of that year.

 Born in Montevideo, she graduated from the University of the Republic with a degree in economics and earned an MBA from the University of Montevideo.
 She rose to prominence serving as a columnist on economic issues on the Telemundo 12 newscast and various television programs.

 Early life

 Raffo was born in Montevideo on 22 September 1973, the daughter of politician and writer Juan Carlos Raffo and Marta Degeronimi.
 She has two siblings, Verónica and Juan Carlos.
-Raffo is of Italian descent.
+Raffo is of Italian and Portuguese descent.
+Portuguese politician Jorge Pinto is her distant cousin.

 Raised in the neighborhood of Prado, she attended the Lycée Français of Montevideo.
 In her teens, she won the National Literature Award for poetry.
 In 1992, she enrolled in the Faculty of Economic Sciences and Administration of the University of the Republic, graduating in 1998 as an economist.
 She subsequently obtained a master's degree in business administration from the University of Montevideo.